dotnet/coreclr/Documentation/design-docs/tiered-compilation-guide.md

     - With an environment variable before running the app (in a console, or at user or system level)
 - Run the app, and see [the demo](https://github.com/aspnet/JitBench/blob/tiered_compilation_demo/README.md#part-2---exploring-the-application-behavior) about how to see tiered compilation in action

-## Benchmarking
+# Known issues

-There is a known issue with benchmarks written in a simple way (single method with loop), which may run slower with tiered compilation.
-See the [cold method with hot loops issue](https://github.com/dotnet/coreclr/issues/19751) for information on how to indentify the issue and some options for working around it.
+- There is a known issue with benchmarks written in a simple way (single method with loop), which may run slower with tiered compilation.
+See the [cold method with hot loops issue](https://github.com/dotnet/coreclr/issues/19751) for information on how to identify the issue and some options for working around it.
+- See other known issues in this [known issues query](https://github.com/dotnet/coreclr/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aarea-CodeVersioning)

 # Providing feedback